Research Policy added to FT journal list

 MAY 19, 2015

 Innovation seems to be the buzzword these days when it comes to technology, business, policy, and everything in between.
-However, federal agencies often face a number of challenges other than limited budgets; lack of employee engagement, low levels of employee motivation, traditional policies, and an absence of new ideas all impede an agency’s ability to advance.
-IdeaScale
+Increase employee engagement with new projects and policies.

 Crowdsourcing ideas: sexy ideas get implemented

 In the July 2016 issue of Research Policy there is an interesting article (Schemmann et al., Research Policy , 45 (6), 1145-1154.
 Through history, the engine of human progress and prosperity has been, and is, the mating of ideas.
 Matt Ridley – When Ideas Have Sex.

 DECEMBER 6, 2015